Authentication

 }

-An unauthenticated user can no longer see the create nor edit page, but he can still see the links pointing to
+An unauthorized user can no longer see the create or edit pages, but they can still see the links pointing to

 them.
-Let's hide those as well.
-One such link is in app/UI/Home/default.latte
+We should hide these as well.
+One such link is in the app/Presentation/Home/default.latte

-We can hide it using n:attribute called n:if
+We can hide it using an n:attribute called n:if

 <a>